TickTick Alternatives

 How we picked

-TickTick alternatives are scored on the patterns that drive switching: natural-language input and integrations, integrated workspace, simple free to-do, outline-shaped hybrid, and team task management.
-Each pick is the lead for one of those patterns.
+TickTick alternatives are scored on the reader shapes that drive switching: best natural-language input and integrations (Todoist), cleaner basic to-do (Any.do), tasks plus notes plus databases unified (Notion), outline-shaped tasks and notes (Workflowy), and team task coordination (Asana).
+Each pick is the lead for one of those shapes.

-Pricing is taken from each platform's site on the review date.
-UX quality is assessed by completing 50+ tasks per platform across one week.
-The page is reviewed quarterly.
+Pricing is pulled from each platform's pricing page on the review date and re-checked quarterly.
+Workflow quality is assessed by completing at least 50 real tasks per platform across one week.
+Testimonials are sourced only from named-author reviews where the verbatim quote was published with a URL.

 • Initial published version with 5 picks.